-Orrorin tugenensis (Orrorin meaning "original man"; dated to between 6 mya and 5.7 mya) was discovered near Tugen Hills in Kenya in 2000.
-Smaller cheek teeth (molars and premolars) than those in even more recent hominins (i.e., derived), thick enamel, and reduced, but apelike, canines characterize this species.
+Orrorin tugenensis (Orrorin meaning "original man"), dated to between 6 mya and 5.7 mya, was discovered near Tugen Hills in Kenya in 2000.
+Smaller cheek teeth (molars and premolars) than those in even more recent hominins, thick enamel, and reduced, but apelike, canines characterize this species.
 This is the first species that clearly indicates adaptations for bipedal locomotion, with fragmentary leg, arm, and finger bones having been found but few cranial remains.
 One of the most important elements discovered was a proximal femur, BAR 1002'00.
-The femur is the thigh bone, and the proximal part is that which articulates with the pelvis-it is very important when studying posture and locomotion.
+The femur is the thigh bone, and the proximal part is that which articulates with the pelvis; this is very important for studying posture and locomotion.
 This femur indicates that Ororrin was bipedal, and recent studies suggest that it walked in a similar way to later Pliocene hominins.
 Some have argued that features of the finger bones suggest potential tool-making capabilities, although many researchers argue that these features are also consistent with climbing.

-Earliest Hominins: The Genus Ardipithecus
+Early Hominins: The Genus Ardipithecus

-Another genus, Ardipithecus, is argued to be represented by at least two species: Ardipithecus ramidus and Ar. kadabba.
+Another genus, Ardipithecus, is argued to be represented by at least two species: Ardipithecus (Ar.) ramidus and Ar. kadabba.

-Ardipithecus ramidus ("ramid" means root in the Afar language) is currently the best known of the earliest hominins (Figure 9.8).
+Ardipithecus ramidus ("ramid" means root in the Afar language) is currently the best-known of the earliest hominins (Figure 9.9).
 Unlike Sahelanthropus and Orrorin, this species has a large sample size of over 110 specimens from Aramis alone.
 Dated to 4.4 mya, Ar. ramidus was found in Ethiopia (in the Middle Awash region and in Gona).
 This species was announced in 1994 by American palaeoanthropologist Tim White, based on a partial female skeleton nicknamed "Ardi" (ARA-VP-6/500; White et al. 1994).
 Ardi demonstrates a mosaic of ancestral and derived characteristics in the postcrania.
-For instance, she had an opposable big toe (hallux), similar to chimpanzees (i.e., "primitive" or more ancestral), which could have aided in climbing trees effectively.
+For instance, she had an opposable big toe (hallux), similar to chimpanzees (i.e., more ancestral), which could have aided in climbing trees effectively.
 However, the pelvis and hip show that she could walk upright (i.e., it is derived), supporting her hominin status.
-A small brain (300 cc to 350 cc), midfacial projection, and slight prognathism show retained primitive cranial features, but the cheek bones are less flared and robust than in later hominins.
+A small brain (300 cc to 350 cc), midfacial projection, and slight prognathism show retained ancestral cranial features, but the cheek bones are less flared and robust than in later hominins.

-Figure 9.8 Researchers believe that Ardipithecus ramidus was able to walk upright, although not as efficiently as later humans.
+Figure 9.9a and b: Researchers believe that Ardipithecus ramidus was able to walk upright, although not as efficiently as later humans.
 It possessed the musculature required for tree climbing, and while moving quadrupedally, it likely placed weight on the palms of the hands rather than on the knuckles.
+Credit: a.
+Ardipithecus ramidus Skull by ©BoneClones is used by permission and available here under a CC BY-NC 4.0 License; b.
+Artist's rendition of "Ardi" skeleton by ©BoneClones is used by permission and available here under a CC BY-NC 4.0 License.